Jbleezy/BO1-Reimagined/README.md

 * Fix sprint and dive anims on ray gun

 ## GRIEF TODO:
+* Moon: fix audio sometimes not being correct on map startup
 * Meat: fix dive to prone anim from looping (tried to fix same way as other weapons but didn't work)
 * Add EMP grenades to grief
 * Moon: turn on power and spawn immediately at start of match